KIZI/IRAPI/nutch-plugin/README.md

 	}
 ```

-These modifications are necessary for indexing part of crawling proces.
+These modifications are necessary for the indexing part of crawling proces.

 ### plugin configuration
 See [media extractor plugin instalation and configuration](https://github.com/KIZI/IRAPI/wiki/Media-extractor-plugin---installation&usage).